Matthew-Bowman/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors
-A rock paper scissors game.
+A classic game of rock paper scissors re-created on a webpage.